Police watch alleged drug deal near Saskatoon park, arrest 3 men - Saskatoon | Globalnews.ca

 READ MORE: Fentanyl trafficking bust made in Saskatoon

-On Tuesday, a 20-year-old man was arrested after officers saw what they believe was a drug deal near a park on East Drive.
+A 20-year-old man was arrested on Tuesday after officers saw what they believed was a drug deal near a park on East Drive.
 He is now facing seven counts of cocaine trafficking and six counts of possession of the proceeds of crime.

 Following the transaction in the Eastview neighbourhood, two traffic stops were made.